An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-\begin{proof}[Proof of Theorem~\ref{thm::levynetrecover}] We claim that the trajectory $\eta$ considered in Proposition~\ref{prop::levynetgeodesictrajectoriesdetermined} is a.s.\ uniquely determined by the boundary length process $Z_s$ together with the attachment points (i.e., the information in the decorated graph $Z_s$, as shown in the bottom left graph of Figure~\ref{fig::levycb}).
-Upon showing this, we will have shown that the geodesic tree is almost surely determined by $Z_s$ and the attachment points which in turn implies that the entire $\alpha$-stable L\'evy net is almost surely determined.
+\begin{proof}[Proof of Theorem~\ref{thm::levynetrecover}] Fix $t, r > 0$.
+Assume that we are working on the event that $D > t$ and $Z_t \geq r$.
+We claim that the trajectory $\eta^{t,r}$ considered in Proposition~\ref{prop::levynetgeodesictrajectoriesdetermined} is a.s.\ uniquely determined by the boundary length process $Z_s$ together with the attachment points (i.e., the information in the decorated graph $Z_s$, as shown in the bottom left graph of Figure~\ref{fig::levycb}).
+Upon showing this, we will have shown that the geodesic tree is a.s.\ determined by $Z_s$ and the attachment points.
+Indeed, then we can recover the process $Y_t$ and from $Y_t$ we can recover the ordered sequence of jumps made by $X_t$ hence we can recover $X_t$ itself.
+That is, the entire $\alpha$-stable L\'evy net is a.s.\ determined.
+This implies the theorem statement because we know that $X_t$ determines $Z_s$ plus the attachment points.

-To prove the claim, we choose two such trajectories $\eta$ and $\wt{\eta}$ conditionally independently, given $Z_s$ and the attachment points, and show that they are almost surely equal.
+To prove the claim, we choose two such trajectories $\eta^{t,r}$ and $\wt{\eta}^{t,r}$ conditionally independently, given $Z_s$ and the attachment points, and show that they are a.s.\ equal.

-We begin by noting that the length of the segment which is to the left of $\eta$ evolves as an $\alpha$-stable CSBP and the length which is to the right of $\eta$ evolves as an independent $\alpha$-stable CSBP.
-The same is also true for $\wt{\eta}$.
-It follows from this that in the intervals of time in which $\eta$ is not hitting $\wt{\eta}$ we have that the length $A_s$ (resp.\ $C_s$) of the segment which is to the left (resp.\ right) of both trajectories evolve as independent $\alpha$-stable CSBPs.
-Our aim now is to show that the length $B_s$ which lies between $\eta, \wt{\eta}$ also evolves as an independent $\alpha$-stable CSBP in these intervals of time.
+We begin by noting that the length of the segment which is to the left of $\eta^{t,r}$ evolves as an $\alpha$-stable CSBP and the length which is to the right of $\eta^{t,r}$ evolves as an independent $\alpha$-stable CSBP.
+The same is also true for $\wt{\eta}^{t,r}$.
+It follows from this that in the intervals of time in which $\eta^{t,r}$ is not hitting $\wt{\eta}^{t,r}$ we have that the length $A_s^{t,r}$ (resp.\ $C_s^{t,r}$) of the segment which is to the left (resp.\ right) of both trajectories evolve as independent $\alpha$-stable CSBPs.
+Our aim now is to show that the length $B_s^{t,r}$ which lies between $\eta^{t,r}, \wt{\eta}^{t,r}$ also evolves as an independent $\alpha$-stable CSBP in these intervals of time.